Lightstreamer/Lightstreamer-example-3DWorld-client-javascript/README.md

 <!-- END DESCRIPTION lightstreamer-example-3dworld-client-javascript -->

-# Deploy #
+## Install

+Note that the [3D World Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-3DWorld-adapter-java) adapters have to be deployed in your local Lightstreamer server instance.
+Please check out that project and follow the installation instructions provided with it.

 Before you can run the demo, some dependencies need to be solved:

--  Get the lightstreamer.js file from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download)
+-  Get the `lightstreamer.js` file from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download)
-   and put it in the src/js folder of the demo.
-Alternatively, you can build a lightstreamer.js file from the [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_5_1_1_Colosseo_20130305/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
+   and put it in the `src/js` folder of the demo.
+Alternatively, you can build a `lightstreamer.js` file from the [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_5_1_1_Colosseo_20130305/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
    In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.
--  Get the require.js file form the [requirejs.org](http://requirejs.org/docs/download.html) and put it in the src/js folder of the demo.
+-  Get the `require.js` file form the [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/js` folder of the demo.
--  Download [Three.js](http://github.com/mrdoob/three.js/zipball/master) and copy the three.min.js file to the src/js folder of the demo.
+-  Download [Three.js](http://github.com/mrdoob/three.js/zipball/master) and copy the `three.min.js` file to the `src/js` folder of the demo.
 The demo requires Three.js r61 or higher.
 -  Please note that the demo uses a jQuery customized theme, included in this project.

 You can deploy this Demo in order to use the Lightstreamer server as a Web server too, or in any external Web Server you are running.
-If you choose the former case, create a "3DWorldDemo" folder in the <LS_HOME>/pages/demos folder and copy here all the files and subfolders from the src directory of this project.
+If you choose the former case, create a `3DWorldDemo` folder in the `<LS_HOME>/pages/demos` folder and copy here all the files and subfolders from the `src` directory of this project.
 The client demo configuration assumes that Lightstreamer Server, Lightstreamer 3D World Adapter, and this client are launched on the same machine.
 If you need to target a different Lightstreamer server, search this line in lsClient.js:
 ```js
 var lsClient = new LightstreamerClient(protocolToUse+"//localhost:8080","DEMOMOVE3D");
 ```
 and change it accordingly.
-In any case, the [3DWorldDemo Adapter Set](https://github.com/Weswit/Lightstreamer-example-3DWorld-adapter-java) have to be deployed in your local Lightstreamer server instance.
-Please check out that project and follow the installation instructions provided with it.

 The demo is now ready to be launched.
-[Here](http://demos.lightstreamer.com/3DWorldDemo/) a demostration hosted on our servers.

 # See Also #